younesyhp5/ai-pest-control/README.md

 Contributions are welcome; to add a new vendor, just copy [the template](template.md) and make a PR.
 All guides are licensed under the Unlicense as described in the [LICENSE](LICENSE).

+I don't have everything, so I've added issues for some of the main platforms that I don't use but need help with: https://github.com/jonathangjertsen/ai-pest-control/issues

 ## Inspiration

 ![](images/the-problem.png)